That's right! We demand rigidly defined areas of doubt and uncertainty!

 Marc Andreessen said, software is eating the world; at Legalese, we say software is eating law.
 Our solution to the broken-law problem is to resolve it at a fundamental level, using math, computer science, and logic.
 At the core, we are an open-source complaw project working on the drafting of legal documents the way programmers develop software.

 We start by creating and implementing L4, a domain-specific language (DSL) for legal that is specifically designed to capture the particularities of law, its semantics, deontics, and logic.
-Just as Cadence's Verilog allows programmers to draft circuits, Legalese's L4 will allow programmers to express law (whether it is contracts, legislation, regulations, business process logic, or other quasi-legal ruless).
+Just as Cadence's Verilog allows programmers to draft circuits, Legalese's L4 will allow programmers to express lawyes, the applicable laws, but also the regulations, business processes, business logic, and other quasi-legal rules — all the rules and logic that you want your documents to adhere to.

 Our activities are distributed across 2 parallel tracks: